jbrennan/SmolHTML/Smol/index.md

 `choose(from:)` takes an array of closures with parsing calls in them, each returning a value.
 It then runs through the array, calling each closure in order.
 If a closure successfully returns a value, `choose` will return that value.
 If a closure `throws`, then we move on to the next closure to try that.
 All of this is wrapped in an `attempt(action:)` call so that if parsing in one closure fails, the next one gets a fresh start before it parses.
 This method is useful when parsing could result in multiple possibilities in the same place in the program, and you frequently (but not always) would want your return type to be an `enum` with a choice for each of its cases.

-Finally, `consumeBetween(leftToken:,rightToken:, content:)` helps us in the case when things are wrapped in certain tokens, for example quotes, parentheses, or angle brackets.
+Finally, `consumeBetween(leftToken:, rightToken:, content:)` helps us in the case when things are wrapped in certain tokens, for example quotes, parentheses, or angle brackets.
 It tries to consume the left token, then tries the `content` closure, and finally tries to consume the right token.
 If all of that succeeded, it returns whatever was returned by the closure.

-And that completes the `ParsingContext`, which is models common operations used throughout the HTML parsing process (and which could easily be reused with parsers for your own programming language too).
+And that completes the `ParsingContext`, which models common operations used throughout the HTML parsing process (and which could easily be reused with parsers for your own programming language too).

 ## Parsing HTML